 The genesis of this idea came from our partnership with the Kennedy-Longfellow School (K-Lo), a Cambridge Public elementary school, with which we did a research project funded through the generosity of Al Merck.
 In our experience with the K-Lo educators, children, and families, we learned that a Makerspace is a remarkably fertile learning ecology, one that naturally ignites creativity, collaboration, and problem-solving.
-We opened our Lesley Makerspace in early 2015.
+We opened our Makerspace in early 2015.

 Whether engaging in simple programming with KIBOs or Scratch, to complex kinetic art sculptures or 3D printing, we observed that students excelled as “makers."